Japanese invasion money: Aftermath

 Due to Allied counterfeiting, many people who lived under Japanese occupation blamed the Allies for the hyperinflation.

 To date, no person issued Japanese invasion money in place of their own money has been awarded compensation.
-Pursuant to the Treaty of San Francisco, signed on September 1951, Japan made restitution on a national, not individual, level.
+Pursuant to the Treaty of San Francisco, signed in September 1951, Japan made restitution on a national, not individual, level.

 Large amounts of Japanese invasion money were collected by individuals following the war.
 Most issues can be purchased cheaply for their numismatic value by collectors.